Denis Naughten: No absolution for Roscommon TD

 Mr Naughten led a group of frontbenchers to the plinth as their moves against Mr Kenny burst into the open, and he said they were “putting our careers on the line” for the party and the country.

-He topped the poll in Roscommon at the inconclusive election in 2016 and, as an Independent, was well placed as both Fine Gael and Fianna Fáil tried to cobble together an administration.

 During the lengthy negotiations to form the current Government, Mr Naughten was something of a leader of a group of rural TDs who attempted to form a negotiating bloc.
-Yet Mr Naughten was the only one of the group to enter Government, and was appointed Minister for Communications by Mr Kenny.
+Yet Mr Naughten was the only one of the group to enter Government.

 Since then, he has been beset by difficulties, not just over the broadband plan, but also on the Government’s record on tackling climate change and reform of An Post and the post office network.

-There has been consistent political chatter, particularly since Mr Varadkar became leader of Fine Gael, that Mr Naughten could eventually rejoin the party.
+There has been consistent political chatter that Mr Naughten could eventually rejoin the party.

 The Roscommon TD always said he was happy as an Independent and the events of the past 24 hours, with the now former minister and Taoiseach openly disputing the manner of his resignation, will surely bury talk of any rapprochement between Mr Naughten and his old party even further.